loreanvictor/callbag-jsx/docs/md/getting-started.md

 ## Data Fetching

-You can use `<Wait/>` component for rendering based on data that is fetched asynchronously.
+Use `<Wait/>` component for rendering based on data that is fetched asynchronously.

 ```tsx
 import { Wait } from 'callbag-jsx';